(Under 12m2) Specification

 - Interior considerations.

-We understand: there’s a lot of things that go into it and there’s much to consider.
+We understand that there are a lot of things that go into it and there’s much to consider.

 But hey, if you’re going to do it, it’s worth doing it right.

 It goes without saying that stoves and electricity are completely up to you.
-The imperative here is basework (and of course the building itself!).
+The imperative here is basework (and of course the building itself!)
+These are the bones of your summerhouse project.

 That’s all for now folks.
 Cheers!